gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --prompt                     Always prompt for input on every option, even those not prompted for by default.
     -N, --no-prompt                  No prompt, skips all input prompting.
-        --payload FILE               Payload from a local JSON or YAML file, skip all prompting --payload-dir DIRECTORY      Payload from a local directory containing 1-N JSON or YAML files, skip all prompting.
+        --payload FILE               Payload from a local JSON or YAML file, skip all prompting --payload-json JSON          Payload JSON, skip all prompting --payload-yaml YAML          Payload YAML, skip all prompting --payloads PATH              Payload(s) from one or more local JSON or YAML files, skip all prompting and execute the request 1-N times, once for each file.
+PATH can be a directory or a file pattern.
+        --payloads-ignore-error      Continue processing payloads if an error occurs.
+The default behavior is to stop processing when an error occurs.
-        --payload-json JSON          Payload JSON, skip all prompting --payload-yaml YAML          Payload YAML, skip all prompting -j, --json                       JSON Output
+    -j, --json                       JSON Output
     -q, --quiet                      No Output, do not print to stdout -d, --dry-run                    Dry Run, print the API request instead of executing it.